 exercises can help prevent the muscle loss often experienced during a period of

 Once you’ve reached your body fat percentage goal, it’s tempting to quickly start eating more.

 However, this may not be the most effective way to maintain your results.

 That’s because your body can adapt to a restricted calorie intake by adjusting your metabolism and hormone levels.

-Researchers believe these adaptations can persist for some time after you re-increase your calorie intake and cause you to quickly regain the lost fat (5).
+Researchers believe these adaptations can persist for some time after you bump up your calorie intake and cause you to quickly regain the lost fat (

 A good alternative may be to increase your calories gradually.

 This may help restore your hormone levels and metabolism better, minimizing the weight regain (

 your calorie intake gradually after a period of weight loss may help minimize